-4.3.28.9 csi-ReportingAdvanced-r14, csi-ReportingAdvancedMaxPorts-r14
+4.3.28.9 csi-ReportingAdvancedMaxPorts-r14

 Indicates the maximum number of CSI-RS ports supported by the UE for advanced CSI reporting.
 The capability parameter is provided per band of a band combination.
 The capability parameter is provided separately per transmission mode (TM9, TM10).

 UE shall not include both csi-ReportingAdvanced-r14 and csi-ReportingAdvancedMaxPorts-r14 for a band of a band combination.
-The field csi-ReportingAdvanced-r14 is included to indicate the UE supports advanced CSI reporting with 32 ports in the band of the band combination.

 4.3.28.10 mimo-CBSR-AdvancedCSI-r15

 Indicates whether UE supports CBSR for advanced CSI reporting with and without amplitude restriction as defined in TS 36.213 [22], clause 7.2.

+4.3.28.x csi-ReportingAdvanced-r14

+Indicates the UE supports advanced CSI reporting with 32 ports.
+The capability parameter is provided per band of a band combination.
+The capability parameter is provided separately per transmission mode (TM9, TM10).

+UE shall not include both csi-ReportingAdvanced-r14 and csi-ReportingAdvancedMaxPorts-r14 for a band of a band combination.

+4.3.28.y csi-ReportingNP-r14

+Indicates the UE supports CSI reporting on non-precoded CSI-RS with 20,24,28, or 32 ports.
+The capability parameter is provided per band of a band combination.
+The capability parameter is provided separately per transmission mode (TM9, TM10).